Ready to create more pipeline?

 What frustrations does the team have with your existing solution?

-Are they price sensitive or willing to pay if they can see the value in things like implementation and custom features?
+Are they price sensitive to price or willing to pay if they can see the value in things like implementation and custom features?

-By showing up with a compelling presentation that addresses their pain points and highlights the benefits of your solution, you can clearly demonstrate the value of your product and hopefully close the deal.
+By showing up with a compelling presentation that addresses their pain points and highlights the benefits of your solution, you can clearly demonstrate the value of your product and hopefully get closer to closing the deal.

 How you can respond: